angelaxi/nets213Project/docs/README.md

    3. When the user clicks the New Prediction button, we will prompt our model to make a new prediction on the given frame
 # Future Analysis
 ## Compare model performance with worker
-We plan to test our model on gold standard labels and compare its pereformance to that of workers to determine if our model is a good worker.
+We plan to test our model on gold standard labels and compare its performance to that of workers to determine if our model is a good worker.
 As explained earlier, we already have a csv output from our quality control module that analyzes worker performance.
 To determine our model performance, we will simply input each cropped image separately into our model, receive its inputs, and generate a confusion matrix much like we did with the workers.
 ## Compare model performance against random and majority class baselines
 We will calculate expected performance of a random and majority class predictor on our dataset and compare that to our classifier.
 This will involve parsing our data/analysis/image_labels.csv file to determine the percentage makeup of each class and then computing the expected performance of the majority class and random predictory
 ## Compare aggregation model performance